codejones-hub/plutus/doc/tutorials/contract-testing.rst

     (GameModel {_gameValue = 1, _hasToken = Just (Wallet 2), _currentSecret = "hello"})

-Dynamic logic test cases are a little more complex than the simple scripts we have seen so far, and they give us a little more information.
+Dynamic logic test cases are a little more complex than the simple action sequences we have seen so far, and they give us a little more information.
 Every such test contains a list of Action_, tagged ``Do``, and *witnesses*, tagged ``Witness``.
 The witnesses record the results of random choices made by forAllQ_: in this case, the Ada